 - Physical distancing of at least 3 feet is recommended between K-12 students in classrooms where not everyone is fully vaccinated.
 To the greatest extent practicable, schools should reduce the number of students in each classroom, turn desks to face the same direction, utilize assigned seating, and remove nonessential furniture.
 Maximize physical distancing for unvaccinated persons who are eating meals indoors.
-When it is not possible to maintain a physical distance of at least 3 feet, it is especially important to layer multiple other prevention strategies, such as indoor masking.
 Students should not be excluded from in-person learning to keep a minimum distance requirement. - Physical distancing of at least 6 feet is recommended between students and teachers/staff, and between unvaccinated teachers/staff. - Utilize cohorts or pods (a stable group with fixed membership that stays together through activities) as an additional strategy that facilitates more efficient contact tracing and minimizes opportunities for transmission, especially when it is challenging to maintain physical distancing (e.g., young children) or when other layered prevention strategies are discontinued.